hstahelin/supportdesk/README.md

 SupportDesk is intended for use by customer support teams across various industries, including technology, retail, finance, and more.
 The primary users will be customer support agents, team leads, and managers.
 Special considerations include the need for a user-friendly interface, real-time updates, and role-based access control to ensure that users only see the information relevant to their role.

+- **Agents**

+  - **Create, View, Edit Tickets**: Can create new support tickets, view assigned tickets, and update ticket status, priority or details.
+  - **Comment on Tickets**: Add comments to tickets they are working on or assigned to.
+  - **Access Knowledge Base**: Search and view articles in the Knowledge Base to resolve issues.

+- **Team Lead / Managers**

+  - **Full Dashboard Access**: View comprehensive team performance, including ticket statistics and agent activities.
+  - **Assign Tickets**: Can assign or reassign tickets to specific agents based on workload or expertise.
+  - **Prioritize and Escalate Tickets**: Ability to change ticket priority or escalate issues to higher levels agents.
+  - **View, Edit All Tickets**: Can view and edit any ticket in their org (Agents that report to them).
+  - **Comment on Tickets**: Add comments to any ticket and provide guidance or feedback to agents.
+  - **Manage Knowledge Base**: Create, edit, or delete articles in the Knowledge Base.

+- **Customer**
+  - **Submit Tickets**: Create new support tickets by providing details of their issues or questions.
+  - **View Ticket Status**: Track the status of their submitted tickets, including updates and resolutions.
+  - **Access Public Knowledge Base**: Search and view public articles in the Knowledge Base.

 ### Features

 - **Ticket Creation and Management**: Users can create new support tickets, including details like customer information, issue description, and priority level.